 No matter where you are in the recruiting process, it’s never too early to start thinking about paying for college.
-If you’re trying to compete at the next level without breaking the bank, it’s essential to learn about different ways to pay for college, like using a combination of scholarships, financial aid and student loans.
+If you’re trying to compete at the next level without breaking the bank, it’s essential to learn about different ways to pay for college, like using a combination of scholarships, financial aid and student loans (if needed).

 What is the average cost of college?